songyang0716/Variance_Reduction_in_Experimentation/README.md

 ### Variance Reduction
-A collection of variance reduction techniques that could be used in A/B testing
+A collection of variance reduction techniques in Monte Carlos Simulation, and some of them could be used in A/B testing

 ### Approaches include <br/>
 1. Antithetics <br/>